Logistics & Supply Chain Management Certificate

 Department of Business Administration, College of Business Administration

-The purpose of the supply chain management graduate certificate is to assist working professionals with career advancement by enhancing their knowledge of supply chain management.
+The purpose of the Logistics & Supply Chain Management graduate certificate is to assist working professionals with career advancement by enhancing their knowledge of supply chain management.
 The graduate certificate is designed to expand students’ knowledge of both theory and practice in the field of supply chain management.

 Program Contact Information